vuejs/docs/src/guide/template-syntax.md

 The contents of the `span` will be replaced with the value of the `rawHtml` property, interpreted as plain HTML - data bindings are ignored.
 Note that you cannot use `v-html` to compose template partials, because Vue is not a string-based templating engine.
 Instead, components are preferred as the fundamental unit for UI reuse and composition.

 ::: tip
 Dynamically rendering arbitrary HTML on your website can be very dangerous because it can easily lead to [XSS vulnerabilities](https://en.wikipedia.org/wiki/Cross-site_scripting).
-Only use HTML interpolation on trusted content and **never** on user-provided content
+Only use HTML interpolation on trusted content and <b>never</b> on user-provided content
 :::

 ### Attributes